The Root of 99% of All Workplace Issues

 Why is leadership training like this one of the most important kinds of training managers can take?
 Leaders are in the game of fulfilling people's needs.
 As leaders, we need to keep in mind that employees are people, and people are interested in only one thing: getting their needs met.
 And when employees feel that their needs are under threat, conflict arises.

-The fact of the matter is that conflict is inevitable and is the root cause of 99% of all workplace problems!
-Thus, how we, as leaders, resolve workplace conflict makes or breaks an organization.
+The fact is that conflict is inevitable and is the root cause of 99% of all workplace problems!
+Thus, as leaders, how we resolve workplace conflict makes or breaks an organization.
 However, knowing how to resolve disputes quickly and fairly requires a particular set of leadership training skills.

 I mentioned to the student that 90% of solving a problem is admitting you have one.
 If he were able and willing to admit that there was room for him to grow as a leader, then everyone would benefit from his employer on down.
 More significantly, he would personally develop as a leader as well.